zhouhanc/informationtracer/README.md

 ----------------------------

 ### Who we are
-- Information Tracer provides fine-grained intelligence about how information (URL, keyword, hashtag) spreads online to journalists, researchers and technology companies.
-We implement a set of algorithms to quantify the spread patterns and highlight suspicious behaviors.
+- Information Tracer provides cross-platform social media intelligence about how information (URL, keyword, hashtag) spreads online.
+We implement an ensemble of metrics to indicate suspicious spread patterns.
-- We currently cover 5 platforms -- Twitter, Facebook, Reddit, Youtube and Gab.
+- We currently cover 5 platforms -- Twitter, Facebook, Reddit, Youtube and Instagran.
 - Below is a diagram of our system design.
 To learn more please check [our paper](http://ceur-ws.org/Vol-2890/paper3.pdf)

 ![Information Tracer architecture](./img/information-tracer-pipeline.png)

 __Due to API limit, each trace call will take 1-3 minutes depending on data volume.__

-### pre-requisite
+### Pre-requisite
-- python 2 or 3
+- python 3
 - you must already have a token

 ### installation